Wakefield, Massachusetts: Education

 Wakefield is home to two high schools: one public school (Wakefield High School), and one regional vocational school (Northeast Vocational).
 Wakefield contains one middle school, Galvin Middle School, and four elementary schools, Greenwood, Walton, Woodville, and Dolbeare.
 Doyle School serves as the town's public preschool.

 The Little Red School House, also known as the West Ward School, is a former one-room school house building that was last used by kindergarten students on the West Side until the 1990s.
 It has been preserved and now houses the Wakefield Historical Society.

 School Committee

-The Wakefield School Committee oversees Wakefield Public Schools, which is currently headed by superintendent Doug Lyons as of February 2023.
+The Wakefield School Committee oversees Wakefield Public Schools, which is currently headed by superintendent Doug Lyons as of June 2023.
 Lyons' Assistant Superintendent is Kara Mauro.
-The School Committee, as of February 2023, is composed of the following elected members: Chairman Thomas Markham (2025), Vice-Chair Amy Leeman (2024), Kevin Piskadio (2024), Stephen Ingalls (2024), Mike Boudreau (2023), Eileen Colleran (2025), and Kevin Fontanella (2025).
+The School Committee, as of January 2024, is composed of the following elected members: Chairman Amy Leeman (2025), Vice-Chair Stephen Ingalls (2024), Kevin Piskadio (2024), Thomas Markham (2025), Peter Davis (2026), Eileen Colleran (2025), and Kevin Fontanella (2025).
 The School Committee controls the majority of municipal spending.